-Rapid, Sensitive and Selective Sensors for Ionic Mercury, Chlorohydrocarbons, Hydroxy Compounds and Chemical Warfare Agents
+Rapid, Sensitive and Selective Sensors for Ionic Mercury

-This invention provides novel colorimetric or fluorimetric sensor technologies for rapid, sensitive and selective detection of ionic mercury (mercury [II]), chlorohydrocarbons, hydroxyl compounds and G-type warfare agents.
-The detection can be implemented using paper strip, dipstick or solution based sensors that are easy and inexpensive to manufacture and convenient to use for "in the field" measurements.
+The ability to rapidly and selectively detect and quantify chemicals has profound implications for human and environmental health.
+As poisonous chemicals, such as mercury (from solid-waste incineration and fossil-fuel combustion), continue to contaminate land and/or water, the development of portable, convenient “in the field” chemosensors becomes critically important.
+This invention provides novel colorimetric sensors for rapid, sensitive and selective detection of ionic mercury (mercury [II]).
+The detection can be implemented using paper strip, dipstick or solution based sensors that are easy and inexpensive to manufacture and convenient to use for “in the field” measurements.

-- Rapid Colorimetric Sensors for Agricultural and Environmental Applications: Portable, convenient and instantaneous “in the field” colorimetric detection of Hg2+, chlorohydrocarbons and hydroxyl compounds using paper strips, dip sticks or colorimetric solutions.
-Ultrasensitive colorimetric detection of these chemicals using a spectrophotometer.
+- Rapid Colorimetric Sensors for Agricultural and Environmental Applications: Portable, convenient and instantaneous “in the field” colorimetric detection of Hg2+ using paper strips, dip sticks or colorimetric solutions; ultrasensitive colorimetric detection of these chemicals using a spectrophotometer.

-- Rapid Sensors for Chemical Impurities and Contaminants: “In the field,” laboratory or Industrial detection and quantification of chemical impurities and contaminants.
+- Rapid Sensors for Chemical Impurities and Contaminants: “In the field,” laboratory or Industrial detection and quantification of Hg2+ as chemical impurities and contaminants.

-- Rapid and Convenient Detection: The development of paper strip or dipstick based sensors allows rapid, convenient and easy detection.
-The colorimetric and fluorimetric responses are instantaneous.
+- Rapid and Convenient Detection: The paper strip or dipstick based sensors allow for rapid, convenient and easy detection of Hg2+.
+The colorimetric responses are instantaneous.

-- Superior Sensitivity: These novel sensors allow highly sensitive detection of chemical analytes with detection limits in the ppb to low ppm range.
-The detection limit for Hg2+ is 2 ppb; the detection limit for G-type warfare agents (sarin surrogate) is below 75 ppb.
+- Superior Sensitivity: These novel sensors allow for highly sensitive detection of Hg2+ with a detection limit of 2 ppb.

-- Superior Selectivity: These novel sensors allow highly selective detection of chemical analytes.
-The mercury sensors selectively detect Hg2+ over a large number of environmentally relevant ions; chemical warfare agent sensors selectively detect G-type warfare agents over other organophosphate-based agents.
+- Superior Selectivity: These novel sensors allow for highly selective detection of Hg2+ over a large number of environmentally relevant ions.

 - Low Manufacturing Costs: The paper strip or dipstick based sensors are easy to manufacture without the need for expensive raw materials and complex manufacturing processes.